Coronavirus: Italy toll rises to 5,476, New York ‘10 days away’ from shortages of medical supplies

 Meanwhile, Beijing announced that all non-residents stranded in Wuhan since the imposition of travel restrictions on January 23, can begin applying to leave the city.

-COVID-19 has infected nearly 3.5 lakh people worldwide, and killed over 15,000, according to an estimate by Johns Hopkins University, which is live-tracking cases reported by the World Health Organization and additional sources.
+Covid-19 has infected nearly 3.5 lakh people worldwide, and killed over 15,000, according to an estimate by Johns Hopkins University, which is live-tracking cases reported by the World Health Organization and additional sources.